Maat: Scribal schools

-Maat as rhetorical concept
+As rhetorical concept

 Although little mythology survives concerning the goddess Maat, she was the daughter of the Egyptian Sun god Ra; and the wife of Thoth, the god of wisdom who invented writing, which directly connects Maat to ancient Egyptian rhetoric.
 Maat (which is associated with solar, lunar, astral, and the river Nile's movements) is a concept based on humanity's attempt to live in a natural harmonic state.
 Maat is associated with the judgment of the deceased and whether a person has done what is right in their life.
 Thus, to do Maat was to act in a manner unreproachable or inculpable.
 So revered was the concept of Maat that Egyptian kings would often pay tribute to gods, offering small statues of Maat, indicating that they were successfully upholding the universal order: the interconnection among the cosmic, divine, natural, and human realms.
 When rhetors are attempting to achieve balance in their arguments, they are practicing Maat.